 Clinical features of Trichomoniasis

 Although some people develop urethritis, epididymitis, or prostatitis, infection is mostly asymptomatic, particularly in men.
-It may cause serious pruritic vaginitis in women, accompanied by an offensive yellowish green frothy discharge, dysuria, and dyspareunia.
+It may cause serious pruritic vaginitis in women, accompanied by an offensive yellowish-green frothy discharge, dysuria, and dyspareunia.
 Erosion of the cervical spine is a natural occurrence.
 Complications such as endometritis and pyosalpingitis are rare.
-Trichomoniasis has a 4 to a month incubation cycle.
+Trichomoniasis has a 4 days to a month incubation cycle.

 The disease that symptomatic men develop as a result of a T. vaginalis infection is persistent or chronic urethritis.
 In extreme cases of infection, the seminal vesicles, higher parts of the urogenital tract, and the prostate can be affected.
 A swollen tender prostate, dysuria, nocturia, and epididymitis are also signs of a major infection.